ramonaharrison/SlackBot/README.md

 ![slack bot example](https://api.slack.com/img/api/guide_bot_user.png)

 Slack offers three APIs for developers to interact with their service: the Web API, the Real Time Messaging API and the Events API .
 For this project, bots will only interact using the [Web API](https://api.slack.com/web).
-This API offers methods we can use to list AccessCode3-3 channels, view message history on a given channel and post and delete messages on the **#bots** channel.
+This API offers methods we can use to list AccessCode3-3 channels, view message history on a given channel, and post and delete messages on the **#bots** channel.
 <br>
 ## Setup
 The following setup steps only need to be completed **once per team**:

 1. Fork and clone [this repo](https://github.com/ramonaharrison/SlackBot).
 Make sure both team members are added as contributors to the forked repo.

-1. Go to https://accesscode3-3.slack.com/apps/new/A0F7YS25R-bots.
+2. Go to https://accesscode3-3.slack.com/apps/new/A0F7YS25R-bots.
 Make sure you are signed into the AccessCode3-3 Slack team.
 Choose a username for your bot and click the "Add bot integration" button.

-2. Make a note of your **API token**.
+3. Make a note of your **API token**.
 The token must always be kept in a **safe, secret** place.
 We will be storing our API keys in the `../SlackBot/api_token.txt` file, which has been added to our `.gitignore` file.

     > Always be careful when sharing API tokens!
 Be careful to never publish
 > our bot user tokens in any public GitHub code repository.

-3. Complete your bot's profile.
+4. Complete your bot's profile.
 Add an avatar image/emoji, a first and last name and a description of what your bot does.
 When you are finished, click the "Save Integration" button.

-4. **Both team members:** join the #bots channel on Slack so you can see what your bot is up to.
+5. **Both team members:** join the #bots channel on Slack so you can see what your bot is up to.

 ## Requirements
 1. Form a clear picture of the project requirements.
 Spend some time reading through: